lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Vogli
-A very common bird Pokete that lives in town but also in the nature.
+A very common bird Pokete that lives everywhere.
 ```
     A
    <')